roman-spiridonov/devops/README.md

 mv .emacs.d .emacs.d~
 ln -s dotfiles/.emacs.d .
 ```

+Note
+====
+This repo started as a modification of Stanford startup-class settings, and it should morph into my personal environment settings.

 See also http://github.com/startup-class/setup to install prerequisite
 programs.
 If all goes well, in addition to a more useful prompt, now you can